paradigma-cl/unbreakableID/README.md

 Decentralized Applications (Dapp’s) also called Web3 Apps [33] or Stacks applications is the New App that integrates these main functions, authentication, transaction signing, and data storage.
 All users can run their applications under their own private decentralized space.
 Web3 users own their data as they are the only ones has access to and/or share with other users their private data through the decentralized application.
 It should be considered, if the private key is lost, then all access to the contract and assets is lost.
 This can be devastating because it means that the identity is effectively lost: there are no second chances in blockchain.
 Any good blockchain identity system thus needs a complex identity-management scheme that goes beyond the simple use of private keys.

 First, identity-management systems must solve the problem of updating permissions without changing the identity.
 One option is to create separate key-management and identity smart contracts.
-This way, the key management can be upgraded and evolve over time without needing to change the on-chain identifying addresses.
+This way, the key management can be upgraded and evolve without the need to change the on-chain identifying addresses.
 This allows attached on-chain information such as claims, reputations, and other identifying information to stay unchanged even if the whole system is replaced.
 Another possibility is to integrate ownership change directly into the smart contract while ensuring that the account's identifying address does not change.

 Second, identity-management systems should support robust features such as these:
 - Multiple access methods